A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Current Limitations and the Road Ahead

-\paragraph{\textbf{L7 Integration into Pipelines and Workflows}} Despite growing interest, the integration of LLM-based vulnerability detection into practical development workflows remains underexplored.
-Only a few studies investigate real-world applicability through prototype tools or user studies~\cite{fuAIBugHunterPracticalTool2024,steenhoekClosingGapUser2024}, though such efforts are essential for assessing feasibility and trust in practical settings.
+Despite growing interest, the integration of LLM-based vulnerability detection into practical development workflows remains underexplored.
+Only a few studies investigate real-world applicability through prototype tools or user studies (e.g.,~\cite{fuAIBugHunterPracticalTool2024,steenhoekClosingGapUser2024}), though such efforts are essential for assessing feasibility and trust in practical settings.
 Generalization to realistic codebases also remains challenging, with models often underperforming outside curated benchmarks~\cite{chakrabortyRevisitingPerformanceDeep2024}.

 Resource efficiency is a further limiting factor for real-world deployment, as fine-tuning and inference with LLMs remain computationally expensive.
 While model compression techniques such as knowledge distillation reduce inference latency and memory usage~\cite{daloisioCompressionLanguageModels2024,shiGreeningLargeLanguage2024,ibanez-lissenLPASSLinearProbes2025}, their practical application for deployment on developer machines remains unexplored.
 This gap is particularly relevant when considering the privacy constraints of proprietary codebases, which may require on-premise or offline analysis~\cite{bappyCaseStudyFinetuning2025}.